How to Pay for Nursing Home Placements discussed by Bristol Care Homes

 How much do Residential Care and Nursing Home Placements Cost?

-Nursing homes will normally cost more than a residential care home as they provide nursing and medical care as part of their service.
+Nursing homes will normally cost more than a residential nursing home as they provide nursing and medical care as part of their service.

 The costs will vary depending on different factors; the level of care needed, the CQC ratings, the food and menu options, activities within the home, the type of room and facilities and much more.
 The average costs in the UK are: